57th Infantry Regiment (Ottoman Empire): World War 1

 Following the end of the Balkan wars the Ottoman army went through a major reorganization.
-During this process the 57th Regiment may have been disestablished as sources record the regiment as being established on 1 February 1915, in Tekirdağ (Rodosto) as part of the 19th Division, which was being raised by Lieutenant Colonel Mustafa Kemal and receiving its regimental colours (sancak) on 22 February 1915.
+During this process the 57th Regiment may have been disestablished as sources record the regiment as being established on 1 February 1915, in Tekirdağ as part of the 19th Division, which was being raised by Lieutenant Colonel Mustafa Kemal and receiving its regimental colours (sancak) on 22 February 1915.

 On 23 February 1915, Major Hüseyin Avni succeeded Miralay Şemi Bey as commander of the regiment.

-Gallipoli Campaign
+Gallipoli campaign

-The regiment was training at Rodosto when in response to the perceived threats to the Dardanelles the III Corps of which the 19th Division was part was assigned the task of reinforcing the Gallipoli Peninsula.
+The regiment was training at Tekirdağwhen in response to the perceived threats to the Dardanelles the III Corps of which the 19th Division was part was assigned the task of reinforcing the Gallipoli Peninsula.
 As a result the 57th regiment received orders on the 21 February 1915 to transfer with the 19th Division to Gallipoli.
-On 25 February, the regiment arrived at Eceabat (Maydos) by steamship, though its battalions were missing their fourth companies.
+On 25 February, the regiment arrived at Eceabat by steamship, though its battalions were missing their fourth companies.
 There was a request for the regiment to be assigned to the 5th Army, but Mustafa Kemal was successful in insisting that the 57th Regiment stay under his command.

 By April 1915, the 19th divisional headquarters and divisional units were stationed on the Yeldegirmeni Plains near Bigalı, a small village on the Gallipoli Peninsula off to the east beyond the main ranges, while the actual regiments were encamped further south around Maltepe and Mersintepe.
 The regiment was then involved in training until 24 April.

 The regiment was structured as follows at the commencement of the Gallipoli campaign:

 Commanding officer - Kol Aghassi (Major) Major Hüseyin Avni.